There are plenty of articles out there highlighting the importance of creating content for users, not search engines.

 For instance, a keyword ‘Venus’ might be related not only to a planet in the Solar system, but also to the Roman goddess of love.
 However, currently Google is showing the websites that are related to the planet first, which is likely based on the frequency of the similar search queries.

-According to the Ubersuggest, the majority of the search queries containing the word ‘Venus’ are related to the planet, and not the mythology.
+The majority of the search queries containing the word ‘Venus’ appear to be related to the planet, and not the mythology.
 Thus, the traffic generated by the planet-related terms dramatically exceeds the traffic from the mythology-related terms.

 This example demonstrates why you need to do keyword research before creating content: analyzing the websites that are currently appearing in Google for your targeted search terms helps you better understand your user’s search intent.

 Shifting from a 100% match to broader topics makes your content more relevant to the user’s search intent

 The old-school approach to SEO required using an exact keyword match to make the content rank for a corresponding search query.

 But after the Google’s Hummingbird update in 2013 and the launch of the RankBrain machine learning system in 2015, the context and the semantic meaning of a search query came into the limelight (as opposed to a particular word in the keyword phrase).

 The new ranking system gave rise to a new approach in SEO: instead of including particular keywords, content is supposed to be focusing on topics and search context, describing it exhaustively and in detail.